oli06/appoint/README.md

 # appoint

-This Flutter project is currently WIP and is not compilable!
+:construction: This Flutter application is WIP and needs a big cleanup!